What Are Chaos Cards in Yu-Gi-Oh!?

 10. Chaos Infinity

-Surprisingly, Chaos Infinity is geared towards the Meklord archetype.
+Surprisingly, Chaos Infinity is geared toward the Meklord archetype.
 When activated, it changes all defense position monsters (including yours) to attack position, then lets you summon any Meklord monster from your hand or deck.
-However, it's effects are negated and it's destroyed at the end of the turn.
+However, its effects are negated, and it's destroyed at the end of the turn.